vabadam/SNAPGap/README.md

 We will accept suggestions of data to add to our data repository and website.
 Please follow instructions, as described on [localfoodeconomics.com](https://localfoodeconomics.com/data/recommendations/), to submit a request to add data.

-Accepted data contributions will be added each year in July.
+Accepted data contributions will be added one time per year.
 Visit [localfoodeconomics.com](https://localfoodeconomics.com/data/recommendations/) for criteria used to accept or reject suggestions.

 ## Data and code